Jumbo vs. Conforming Loan: What’s the Difference?

 Jumbo loans, as their name indicates, go much higher.
-They’re designed for more expensive, luxury properties—not the average, middle-income earning home buyer.
+They’re designed for more expensive, luxury properties—not the average, middle-income-earning home buyer.

-Conforming loans are less risky for lenders (because they’re lower in cost and in such high demand), so rate tends to be fairly low.
+Conforming loans are less risky for lenders (because they’re lower in cost and in such high demand), so the interest rate tends to be fairly low.

 You’ll need a solid credit history, a good FICO score, and a serious down payment in order to qualify for a jumbo loan.
 Fewer lenders offer jumbo loans, too, since they pose more of a financial risk.
 Depending on where you live, you may have trouble finding a reputable jumbo loan lender.

 Conforming loans, on the other hand, use the underwriting guidelines set by Fannie Mae and Freddie Mac.
 This means they’re more accessible to the average borrower.

-If you’re in need of a jumbo-sized loan but don’t want the rates that come with it, you can also consider piggy-backing two smaller-sized conforming loans.
+If you’re in need of a jumbo-sized loan but don’t want the rates that come with it, you can also consider piggybacking two smaller-sized conforming loans.

 What’s the Right Mortgage for You?

-In the end, the right mortgage product depends on your budget, your location, your credit, and your home buying goals.
+In the end, the right mortgage product depends on your budget, your location, your credit, and your home-buying goals.